astrotime/timenomad_app/collections/_posts/2019-06-14-moon-nodes-and-force-of-destiny.md

 Traditionally the nodes didn’t receive a proper treatment by earlier Western astrologers.
 A common attitude was to classify the descending South Node as malefic and the ascending North Node as beneficial.

 The North Node was said to diminish negative effects of planet it’s conjunct with.
-Being 180º reflection, the South Node was said to be of an exact opposite nature, it increased the “malefic” effects of that planet.
+Its 180º reflection, the South Node, was said to be of an exact opposite nature, it increased “malefic” effects of that planet.

 Quite surprisingly, the **nodes weren’t respected in the natal charts interpretations**, unless the Moon was conjunct to one of them.
 Aspects to the nodes weren’t taken into account either, only conjunctions did matter.